jo3-tech/MTcontrol-hub/README.md

 ...\openframeworks\of_v0.11.0_vs_release\apps\myApps
 ```

-The release executable can be found in the [Releases section](https://github.com/jo3-tech/MTcontrol-hub/releases).
+The release executable can be found in the [release folder](release).
 It is a portable program.
-Simply download the file `ncHub 0.0.0.zip`, extract to your desired directory, open the `ncHub 0.0.0` folder and double click on `ncHub.exe` to start the application.
+Simply download the file `MTcontrol-hub 0.0.0.zip`, extract to your desired directory, open the `MTcontrol-hub 0.0.0` folder and double click on `MTcontrol-hub.exe` to start the application.
 It runs on the latest version of Windows (Windows 11 at the time of writing) and has also been tested on Windows 10.

 ## Usage

 ### Jog Mode

 Note: The buttons in Jog mode control relevant actions when the software is connected to the aforementioned robot/firmware.
-If you want to control a different device, see the Communication Protocol (J-codes, G-codes, and M-codes) section for the messages/commands sent from the software over serial when buttons are pressed.
+If you want to control a different device, see the Communication Protocol (J-codes, G-codes, R-codes, and M-codes) section for the messages/commands sent from the software over serial when buttons are pressed.

 - Connect your device and click `Scan for Devices` if your device is not displayed.
 - Select your device from the `Port` drop-down list.
 - Select the required baud rate from the `Baud` the drop-down list.
 - Click `Connect to Device`.
-- Note that Joint 1 is always selected by default - use `Left` and `Right` buttons to move joint 1.
+- Note that Joint 1 is always selected by default - use `Left Arrow` and `Right Arrow` buttons to move joint 1.
 You can also use the Left and Right arrow keyboard keys to move joint 1.
 - Click the relevant `Select joint` button to select joint 2, 3, or 4.
 You can also use the 2, 3 or 4 keyboard keys to select the joints.
-Use the `Up` and `Down` buttons to move the selected joint.
+Use the `Up Arrow` and `Down Arrow` buttons to move the selected joint.
 You can also use the Up and Down arrow keyboard keys to move the selected joint.
 - Click `Auto Calibration` to start the calibration process to home the joints.
+Press again to stop the process before completion.
+- Click `Home Position` to move the robot to its soft home position.
 Press again to stop the process before completion.
 - Click the `Select Tool` drop-down list to select a desired tool, the options are `No Tool`, `Pen`, `Gripper` and `Extruder`.
 - If `Gripper` is selected, the following extra buttons appear: `Move Gripper` (Starts the gripper motor on press, stops the gripper motor on release), `Gripper Direction` (Change the gripper motor direction; grip/release).
 - If `Extruder` is selected, the following extra buttons appear: `Select Extruder (Heated)` (Starts heating the extruder heating element to a predefined temperature), `Select Extruder (No Heat)` (Enable the extruder motor to be used cold), `Toggle Extruder` (Starts/stops the extruder motor), `Extruder Direction` (Change the extruder motor direction; extrude/retract).